-Emerging technologies such as robotics, big data, blockchain, cloud computing, and artificial intelligence (AI) have captured the attention of the private sector.
+Emerging technologies such as robotics, big data, the blockchain, cloud computing, and artificial intelligence (AI) have captured the attention of the private sector.
 From small, agile start-ups to colossal enterprises, many companies are making use of or actively investigating them to make their business more productive, increase efficiencies, and improve their bottom line.

 These technologies have not gone unnoticed in the public sector, either.
 Around the world, governments implemented some exciting AI applications, and many more are in progress.
 The potential is astounding.